bobtfish/AWSnycast/README.md

 repositories, etc. This is *not* a load balancing, or SOA service discovery solution.

-I'd *highly* recommend putting any TCP service you use AWSnycast for behind haproxy, for load balancing (as only one route can be active at a time), and to make AWSnycast's failover only needed when an instance dies, rather than an individual service instance.
+I'd *highly* recommend putting any TCP service you use AWSnycast for behind haproxy, for load balancing (as only one route can be active at a time - i.e. AWS doesn't support any form of ECMP), and to make AWSnycast's failover only needed when an instance dies, rather than an individual service instance.

 If you're building an SOA, and for 'application level' rather than 'infrastructure level' services, I'd recommend checking out Consul, Smartstack and similar technologies.